top of page

 Hydraulic Cylinder Mechanism

-The heart of CPP's pitch control lies in hydraulic cylinders that move the blades.
-These cylinders, linked to the blades through the hub, change pitch when hydraulic pressure is applied.
+The heart of CPP's pitch control lies in hydraulic pressure that move the blades.

 The hydraulic system is managed by a pitch control unit, responding to bridge or engine control room signals.
 This allows for propeller pitch adjustments, enhancing vessel performance and fuel efficiency across various conditions.